Chr15w1986/Javascript_PP2/README.md

 ## FEATURES

 * The Game consists of:
-    * One page with three large buttons and a timer
+    * One page with two large buttons and a timer
+    * The Start button, once clicked, changes to Stop for UX purposes
     * A heading of One Stop Clock
     * An introduction of what the game is
     * Rules (How to play) at the bottom of the screen